Parental leave

 Avoid making assumptions about what the employee will or won’t want to do on their return.
 This will help you support their transition back to work.

 Some employees who’ve been on parental leave may want to ask for a change in their working arrangements when they come back to work.
-They have a right to request flexible working arrangements under the Fair Work Act.
+They have a right to request flexible working arrangements under the FW Act.
+See Flexible working arrangements above.

 Some employees may want to transition their working hours over an agreed period.
-For example: coming back two days per week for the first month, increasing to three days for the next month, and then returning to their normal working hours.
+For example, coming back 2 days per week for the first month, increasing to 3 days for the next month, and then returning to their normal working hours.
 This type of arrangement can help employees as they settle their child into childcare and adjust to their new role as a working parent.

 Practical Tip: